McLean Fernside FAQ

 Are there other options at McLean that provide care in a less restrictive environment?

-Individuals who would benefit from outpatient or partial hospital treatment at McLean Hospital's Belmont campus and who could benefit from a structured transitional therapeutic setting may choose to stay at the McLean Lincoln.
+Individuals who would benefit from outpatient or partial hospital treatment at McLean Hospital's Belmont campus and who could benefit from a structured transitional therapeutic setting may choose to stay at McLean Lincoln.